CandyCoded/CandyCoded/README.md

 #### FadeIn

-Fade a gameobject from 0% to 100% with a duration of 1s.
+Fade a GameObject from 0% to 100% with a duration of 1s.

 ```csharp
 CandyCoded.Animate.FadeIn(gameObject, Time.deltaTime);